 “Some of the prices my clients have been quoted for square footage is crazy,” Matos said.

 She noted the New Jersey Cannabis Regulatory Commission (NJCRC) regulations lower the barrier to entry and incentivize certain applications.
-In addition, they sought to prevent predatory agreements, she noted for Management Service Agreement and Financial Services Agreement.
-The State has limited the number of licensed businesses a company can invest in and limited its influence in the company.
+In addition, she noted that they sought to prevent predatory agreements for Management Service Agreements and Financial Services Agreements.
+The State has limited the number of licensed businesses a company can invest in and its influence on the company.

 “They go and try to maneuver from behind the scenes,” Matos said of many cannabis corporations.

 Matos noted that Multi-State Operators (MSOs) are getting creative in manipulating applicants incentivized in the NJCRC adult-use license process.